Role of the Evaluator and/or Professional Leader

 - Director (of a pre-school or long day care service).

-If your evaluator does not hold one of the above titles then your application must be counter-signed by one of them.
+If your evaluator does not hold one of the above titles, then your application must be counter-signed by one of them.
+Check with your Principal/Director for the process at your site.

 The professional leader is: